 Euro.
 Pixabay image.

-It has a strong presence in Europe, operating under several well-known brands such as Peugeot, Citroën, Opel, Vauxhall, Fiat, Alfa Romeo, and Jeep.
-Stellantis is one of the largest automakers in Europe, with a market share of around 20% in 2022.
+Stellantis has a strong presence in Europe, operating under several well-known brands such as Peugeot, Citroën, Opel, Vauxhall, Fiat, Alfa Romeo, and Jeep.

-This article covers Stellantis’ vehicle sales, market share in Europe, and its competitive position in Europe versus its competitors.
+This article covers Stellantis’ vehicle sales and market share in Europe, as well as its competitive position in Europe versus its competitors.

 Please use the table of contents to navigate this page.